-· Only children who are symptom free or have completed the required isolation period will be allowed to attend the nursery.
+· Only children who are symptom free or have completed the required isolation period of three days will be allowed to attend the nursery.

-· Children who display symptoms whilst at the setting will be isolated and cared for in a designated safe area until collected.
+· Parents of children who display symptoms whilst at the setting will be contacted.

-· In the case of a confirmed case of coronavirus at the setting, children in their ‘group’ will be sent home and advised to self-isolate for 10 days.
+· In the case of a confirmed case of coronavirus at the setting, we will follow current government guidelines.

-· Care routines including meals, nappy changing, hand washing, toileting etc will only be carried out with their bubble groups.
+· Care routines including meals, nappy changing, hand washing, toileting etc will be carried out within their group as usual.

-· Internal toys and equipment will be spread out over the rooms to allow distanced play whilst inside.
+· Internal toys and equipment will be washed regularly and our spacious rooms allow for distanced play whilst inside.

 · Cots and beds will be distanced.